Applied Positive Psychology

 OnLine

-This course will introduce students to a wide range of qualitative and quantitative approaches to the study of well-being at the intraindividual and interindividual levels.
-Students will gain familiarity with basic statistical and assessment concepts.
-These include reliability, validity, factor analysis, ANOVA, and regression.
+This course will introduce students to a wide range of research methodology, including qualitative and quantitative approaches in the study of positive psychology.
 Concepts will be presented through the lens of specific studies conducted in positive psychology, which serve as models of sound psychometric and methodological design.
+Students will also learn the necessary skills for both formative and summative program evaluation, which will serve as the foundation for their Capstone project.
+This will include needs assessment, logic modeling, and measurement, as well as process and outcome evaluation analyses.

 OnLine